Democratic Republic of Congo

 Education, War Victims

-Provide solar powered laptops and sewing machines for students in a school in war-torn area
+Provide solar-powered laptops and sewing machines for students in a school in a war-torn area

 Conducting educational programs in this war-torn area of the world is challenging due to the past violence, damage to buildings, pillaging of materials and furniture needed for education.

 Since 1968, the Sisters of the Institute of St. Joseph have conducted a school for girls in the Democratic Republic of the Congo near the borders of Burundi and Rwanda.
 The school prepares young women to maximize their potential and prepare for careers.